oracle-livelabs/converged/microservices-cicd/int-jenkins-liquibase/integration-jenkins-liquibase.md

 ## Task 5: Add Database Credentials

-1. ONavigate to the Jenkins credentials store to create credentials
+1. Navigate to the Jenkins credentials store to create credentials

    1. From the Home page, click on `Manage Jenkins`.